 Here are a few things you can do with a PayPal Zettle register:

 - Payment types: You can accept credit cards, gift cards, PayPal, and Venmo.
 The card reader is EMV-certified, which is now required by law in the US.
 (For manual card entry, you need a PayPal Business account.)
-While PayPal also accepts bitcoin, there’s no setting for this on Zettle.
+PayPal can host various cryptocurrencies; when making transactions, customers can convert these to fiat currencies before sending the payment through.
 You can also record cash transactions.